GiuliaPaggi/MiniDT_online_monitor/README.md

 #### Cumulative occupancy
 - per channel: the plot shows the cumulative hits in each channel of a MiniDT chamber, numbered from 0 to 63.

-- 2D: the plot shows the cumulative hits on a 2D map, each rectangle represent one of the chamber cells.
-The occupancy plot helps in idenifying channels with high noise rate or, on the other side, channels with reduced rate.
+- 2D: the plot shows the cumulative hits on a 2D map, each rectangle represents one of the chamber cells.
+The occupancy plot helps in identifying channels with high noise rates or, on the other side, channels with a reduced rate.

 #### Instantaneous rate
 The plot shows the rate in the last 30s of data taking.
 It can help identify external sources of noise.

 #### Cumulative timebox
 The plot shows the time difference between the scintillator signal and the chamber response.
-It represent the drift time of the electrons in the cells and it can help to identify problems in the gas distribution inside the chamber.
+It depends on the drift time of the electrons in the cells and it can help to identify problems in the gas distribution inside the chamber.

 #### Instantaneous timebox
-The plot shows time difference between the scintillator signal and the chamber response in the last 30s of events.
+The plot shows the time difference between the scintillator signal and the chamber response in the last 30s of events.

 <!--## Screenshots